flightjs/flight-with-observable-state/README.md

 ## API

-`withObservableState` depends on the [flight-with-state](https://github.com/flightjs/flight-with-state) mixin, and as such provides all of those methods as part of its API.
-You do not need to mixin `withState` to your component. `withObservableState` also introduces the following properties and methods.
+`withObservableState` includes the [flight-with-state](https://github.com/flightjs/flight-with-state) mixin, and as such provides all of those methods as part of its API.
+You do not need to include `withState` in your own component. `withObservableState` also introduces the following properties and methods.

 ### `observableState`

-`observableState` property provides an observable stream of the components changing state.
+`observableState` property provides an observable stream of the component's changing state.
 In actuality it is an instance of a [RXJS BehaviourSubject](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/subjects/behaviorsubject.md).

 ### `getObservableState`

-`getObservableState` returns an observableState for the components state.
-It takes an optional options object which can contain a list of keys to subscribe to.
+`getObservableState` returns an observableState for the component's state.
+It takes an optional options argument which can contain a list of keys to subscribe to.

 ```js
 var observableActiveState = this.getObservableState( {keys: ['active'] });
 ```

-This would return an observable stream of the components changing active state property.
-This API means it can easily be integrated with the [flight-with-resources](https://github.com/ahume/flight-with-resources) mixin so that other components can easily request an observable stream of this components state.
+This would return an observable stream for the component's state property `active`, and not include changes for any other property.
+This API allows it to be combined with the [flight-with-resources](https://github.com/ahume/flight-with-resources) mixin so that other components can easily request an observable stream of particular properties of this component's state.
+For example...

 ```js
 // Subscribe to some state and pipe it into local state.